mahdi-shafiei/STAT-4830/Lectures/0. Intro/Lecture0_notes.md

    - **Classical Convex Formulations and Software Tools**
      Throughout these examples, we will see that many subproblems fit classical templates like Linear Programs (LP), Quadratic Programs (QP), or Semidefinite Programs (SDP).
 We will use software tools like [CVXPY](https://www.cvxpy.org) and [Google’s Math Opt](https://developers.google.com/optimization/math_opt) to solve these formulations directly, gaining insight into both their theory and their practical performance.

-    By examining these diverse examples, we will discover common threads—such as the importance of convexity and the challenges of dealing with nonconvex or noisy objectives—and develop a systematic way of approaching optimization in modern data science and machine learning pipelines.
+    By examining these diverse examples, we will discover common threads—such as the importance of convexity and the challenges of dealing with nonconvex or noisy objectives—and develop a systematic way of approaching optimization in modern data science and machine learning.

 3. **How to Think About Calculus**
    We will review gradients, Hessians, and Taylor expansions, and see how they are used guide optimization algorithms.
 We will introduce relevant linear algebra will include inner products, matrix decompositions, and norms—essential mathematical background when dealing with high-dimensional spaces.